Qiskit/qiskit-code-assistant-jupyterlab/GETTING_STARTED.md

 #### Getting your API token

-Open the [IBM Quantum website](https://quantum.ibm.com/) in your browser and login with your IBM Quantum account.
+Open the [IBM Quantum website](https://quantum.cloud.ibm.com/) in your browser and login with your IBM Quantum Cloud account.
 After logging in, an API token is displayed on the upper right side of the webpage.

 ![IBM Quantum API Key](docs/images/api-key.png)